-One of the main things that prevents many people who could benefit from CBD from trying it is that they mistakenly think its cannabis.
-But this isn’t true.
+One of the main things that prevent people who could benefit from CBD from trying it is that they mistakenly think its marijuana and is a psychoactive product that is going to make them feel ‘high’, but this isn’t true.

 When you first decide to try CBD, the rule of thumb is always ‘Start Low, Go Slow’.
 As with anything you put into your body, you need to feel comfortable with the effects and taking a large dose at the first time of use is not recommended.